shsarv4/DATA-SCIENCE/PYTHON/Day03.md

 ### **5. Wrap-Up: Review and Reflection**

-By the end of today, Swati, you should be comfortable with using strings, performing different types of operations, and working with string methods.
+By the end of today, you should be comfortable with using strings, performing different types of operations, and working with string methods.

 #### **Reflection Questions**
 1. How can you use string slicing to select specific parts of text?